dask/dask/docs/source/spark.rst

 Conclusion
 ----------

-If you have petabytes of JSON files, a simple workflow,  and a thousand node cluster then you should probably use Spark.
-If you have 10s-1000s of gigabytes of binary or numeric data, complex algorithms, and a large multi-core workstation then you should probably use dask.
+Spark is mature and all-inclusive.
+If you want a single project that does everything and you're already on Big Data hardware then Spark is a safe bet, especially if your use cases are typical ETL + SQL and you're already using Scala.

+Dask is lighter weight and is easier to integrate into existing code and hardware.
+If your problems vary beyond typical ETL + SQL and you want to add flexible parallelism to existing solutions then dask may be a good fit, especially if you are already using Python and associated libraries like NumPy and Pandas.

-If you have a terabyte or less of CSV or JSON data then you should forget both Spark and Dask and use Postgres_ or MongoDB_.
+If you are looking to manage a terabyte or less of tabular CSV or JSON data then you should forget both Spark and Dask and use Postgres_ or MongoDB_.

 .. _Spark: https://spark.apache.org/